 Fact: You don’t need a referral from your health care provider to schedule a mammogram.
 If you are a woman 40 years of age or older, you should have a mammogram once a year, even if your provider forgets to mention it.

 Ready to schedule your mammogram?
-To schedule a mammogram, find a breast imaging center near you or contact the National Cancer Institute (1-800-4-CANCER) or the American College of Radiology (1-800-227-5463) to find a certified mammography provider.
+To schedule a mammogram, find a Banner breast center or Banner Imaging location near you or contact the National Cancer Institute (1-800-4-CANCER) or the American College of Radiology (1-800-227-5463) to find a certified mammography provider.

 Myth #3: If I don’t have a family history of breast cancer, I don’t need a mammogram.